GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 How is the Readiness Score calculated?

-The score starts at 50 and adjusts based on BMI using Indian cut-offs (≥27.5 adds 20 points), waist-to-height ratio for abdominal obesity, presence of qualifying comorbidities (type 2 diabetes +20, cardiovascular disease +15, prediabetes +12), and soft cautions.
+The score starts at 50 and adjusts based on BMI using Indian cut-offs (≥27.5 adds 20 points; ≥25 adds 8 — comorbidities must carry eligibility at this threshold), waist-to-height ratio for abdominal obesity, presence of qualifying comorbidities (type 2 diabetes +20, cardiovascular disease +15, prediabetes +12), and soft cautions.
 Hard contraindications immediately produce a Red result regardless of score.
 See the clinical evidence →

 What does a Green result mean?